James Long Company

 with peak reading meter for synchronization

-with audio tape or videotape stimuli
+with audio stimuli

 -